-In July 2022 I visited the Dominican Republic, on the eastern side of the island Hispaniola, one of the Greater Antilles Island in the Caribbean.
+In July 2022 I visited the Dominican Republic, on the eastern side of the island Hispaniola, one of the Greater Antilles Islands in the Caribbean.
 The trip was organized by Explora Ecotours, a local bird watching tour operator.
 The organization of the tour was excellent, I was very satisfied and can really recommend Explora.
 They do a great job.

 On arrival in Santo Domingo, the capital of the Dominican Republic, I was greeted by the owner of Explora, Manny.
 He brought me to my hotel, Conde de Peñalba, in the Colonial Quarter of Santo Domingo.
 The location of the hotel was ideal, right at the central Plaza of the Colonial Quarter.
 The Colonial City of Santo Domingo is a UNESCO World Heritage Site.
 I walked around the Colonial Quarter for a while.

 Early the next morning he picked me up again for the 5.5 hour drive to the lodge Altos de Caño Hondo near Sabana del Mar on Samana Bay on the north shore of Hispaniola.
 It is a nice lodge, built into the mountain, very unique and picturesque.
 It is located near Bahia de San Lorenzo, a part of Samana Bay.

 Right after arrival. we went on a boat tour of Bahia de San Lorenzo to see waterbirds.
 In the afternoon we made a bird watching walk around the lodge.
 On this walk we saw a couple of the endangered Ridgeway's Hawk.
 In the late evening we looked for owls and saw a Barn Owl.

 The next morning we did another bird walk.
 We saw hummingbirds and again the Ridgeway's Hawk.
 Late morning we drove back to Santo Domingo, where I stayed at the same hotel.
 I saw Hispanolan Parakeets that live in the city.